-PSD Promises publication shows how funds are being spent
+PSD Promises website shows how funds are spent

-In 2010, voters of Poudre School District approved a mill levy and bond issue.
-Bond funds are one-time dollars that will allow the district to maintain excellent facilities critical to providing a positive learning environment.
-Schools receive mill levy funds each year to support student instruction in a variety of ways.
+In 2010, voters approved a mill levy and bond issue.
+Bond funds are one-time dollars that allow the district to maintain excellent facilities critical to providing a positive learning environment.
+Schools receive mill levy funds each year to support student instruction in several ways.

 The mill levy will provide $16 million annually to meet expenses of the district caused by state revenue cutbacks, including: